renesas/rx-driver-package/source/r_rsci_rx/r_rsci_rx_vx.xx/r_rsci_rx/readme.txt

 Features
 --------
 * (RX671) Simultaneous operation of up to 2 channels
-* Simultaneous operation of Async, Sync, or SSPI modes on different channels.
+* Simultaneous operation of Async, Sync, SSPI or Manc modes on different channels.
-* Queueing of incoming and outgoing data for Asynchronous channels.
+* Queueing of incoming and outgoing data for Asynchronous or Manchester channels.
 * Interrupt driven.